lzim/mtl/blue/session01/s01_facilitator/mtl_session01_say_checklist.md

 After the Session:
 - [ ] Schedule Meeting with Team Lead & Make Clinic Selections
-- [ ] Export Clinic Selections from Power BI
+- [ ] Export Clinic Selections from Power BI (See Session 1 Say Guide for Instructions)
 - [ ] Post Export file in the shared MS Teams Channel for the team to review and confirm selections